msprITU/MobileTracking/README.md

 ## MSPR-mobile

 We have recorded a number of video sequences for performance evaluation.
 Groundtruth labeling of object BBs is performed by [DarkLabel](https://darkpgmr.tistory.com/16).

 The dataset is released under the name of MSPR-mobile for public use.
 If you would like to download the groudtruth data please contact us.
-If you use the video dataset for your evaluations please cite the lik of our data.
+If you use the video dataset for your evaluations please cite the link of our data.

-The dataset can be accessed from this [link.](https://www.youtube.com/playlist?list=PLgOtgHJGJuaJt6EPJt9RX4-amDhORjVEm).

 ## Results